Legal status of the Universal Life Church: Ohio

 Under Ohio law, a marriage may be solemnized by "[a]n ordained or licensed minister of any religious society or congregation within this state who is licensed to solemnize marriages... or any religious society in conformity with the rules of its church".
 No court or administrative ruling has excluded ministers ordained by the ULC under this definition.

 Oregon

 Under Oregon law, marriages may be performed by "[a] clergyperson of any religious congregation or organization who is authorized by the congregation or organization to solemnize marriages", and as of 2011 no court or administrative ruling had excluded those ordained as ministers of the ULC.

 Pennsylvania

+As of 2025, ULC ordinations are generally recognized in Pennsylvania without objection for the purposes of performing weddings.
+For example, a 2021 report noted that the Register of Wills office of Bucks County, Pennsylvania, had "recorded 303 marriage licenses to couples with an officiant designated as ordained through Universal Life Church" in the preceding year.
+In 2021, the Universal Life Church had filed suit against officials in Bucks County and Allegheny County, alleging that these offices denied ULC ministers the right to practice their religion and officiate a wedding ceremony by refusing to recognize their credentials.
+This legal action resulted in a 2022 settlement in which officials agreed to update the office's training materials and ensure its employees would not challenge the credentials of ULC-ordained officiants.

+Historically, the effect of such ordinations was less clear.
 In the 2007 case of Heyer v.
 Hollerbush, the York County Court of Common Pleas ruled that a marriage performed by a ULC minister was invalid because the minister did not regularly preach in a church, nor did he have an actual congregation, conditions which the court found to be required by Pennsylvania law.
 The following year, however, in O'Neill v Bucks County, a different Pennsylvania court affirmed the right for ULC ministers to officiate marriages in Bucks County, Pennsylvania.